Brian-Pho/Textbook-Notes/content/posts/textbooks/neuroscience-exploring-the-brain/index.md

     - The activity of each neuron represents a vote for a particular direction of movement.
     - The direction of movement is calculated by tallying/averaging the votes of all cells in the population.
 ![Figure 14.17](figure14-17.png)
-- However, Sanger 1994 challenges the theory that a population vector exists as it may be a result of confirmation bias.
+- However, the Sanger 1994 paper challenges the theory that a population vector exists as it may be a result of confirmation bias.
 - Given that a population of neurons encodes a direction, then the larger a population of neurons is, the more directions or more precise movements it can encode.
 - Evidence for this comes from the discovery of malleable motor maps.
 - *Malleable motor maps*: the more an area is used, the larger it gets.
 The less an area is used, the smaller it gets.